first impression: Nikon D800

 As always, I’ll share anything interesting here on the Tangents blog as I explore studio lighting.
 Time to play and experiment!

-more on this photo session with Ulorin Vex
+More on this photo session with Ulorin Vex

-- behind the scenes video
+- Behind the scenes video

-- high-key studio portraits (part 1)
+- High-key studio lighting for portraits (part 1)

-- high-key studio portraits (part 2)
+- High-key studio lighting (part 2)

-- using the Westcott parabolic umbrella
+- Using the Westcott parabolic umbrella

-- low-key lighting in the studio
+- Low-key lighting in the studio

 Congrats on the move up to a shared studio.
 I have been following your blog for years and learned so much.
 Now the use of Profoto lighting changes it all.
 Will you still be mostly covering the use of Nikon flashes?